 At the Pub

-- The Cobblestone, North King Street, Dublin 7 > One of Dublin’s best kept secrets, The Cobblestone is a traditional, unpretentious city centre pub that plays host to some of the best traditional music and roots sessions in all of Dublin.
+- The Cobblestone, North King Street, Dublin 7 > One of Dublin’s best-kept secrets, The Cobblestone is a traditional, unpretentious city center pub that plays host to some of the best traditional music and roots sessions in all of Dublin.

 - O’ Donoghue’s, 15 Merrion Row, Dublin 2 > Ever since the 1960’s, O’ Donoghue’s has been synonymous with Irish trad bands including The Dubliners and the Furey Brothers.
 Both used to play regular sessions in the pub.
 Not much has changed over the years, including the interior of the pub, which still retains all of its original features.
 These days, traditional Irish music sessions take place on a regular basis and are very highly regarded among musicians.